Izmail

-In Russian historiography, Izmail is associated with the 18th century sacking of Ottoman fortress of Izmail by Russian general Alexander Suvorov.
+In Russian historiography, Izmail is associated with the 18th century storming of the Ottoman fortress of Izmail by Russian general Alexander Suvorov.
 It was the capital of Izmail Oblast, but it is no longer, as Izmail Oblast joined Odesa Oblast in 1954.
+The city was previously also known as Tuchkov.

 It is the largest Ukrainian port in the Danube Delta, on its Chilia branch.
+It is also the largest city of the Ukrainian Budjak area.
 As such, Izmail is a center of the food processing industry and a popular regional tourist destination.
 It is also a base of the Ukrainian Navy and the Ukrainian Sea Guard units operating on the river.
 The World Wildlife Fund's Isles of Izmail Regional Landscape Park is located nearby.
 Population:

 History

 The fortress of Izmail, then known as Licovrissi, was built by Genoese merchants in the 12th century.
 It belonged for a short period of time to Wallachia (14th century) – as the territory north of the Danube was one of the possessions of the Basarabs (later the land being named after them, Bessarabia).
-The town was first mentioned with the name Ismailiye, derived from the name of the Ottoman Grand Vizier Izmail.
+The town was first mentioned with the name Ismailiye, derived from the name of the Ottoman grand vizier Ayaşlı Ismail Pasha.
+The city was founded by a decree of Sultan Murad III, with a deed where he made the land around the crossing point, property of Habeshi Mehmed Agha which was the head of his harem.
+The city that Mehmed Agha founded was called after him Mehmedabad and in its significance it was even compared to Baghdad - although the scale, of course, is not the same.

 From the end of the 14th century, Izmail was under the rule of Moldavia.
 In 1484, the Ottoman state conquered the territory, which became from that moment an Ottoman protectorate (under direct rule from 1538).
 Since the early 16th century it was the main Ottoman fortress in the Budjak region.
 In 1569 Sultan Selim II settled Izmail with his Nogai subjects, originally from the North Caucasus.

 After Russian general Nicholas Repnin took the fortress of Izmail in 1770, it was heavily refortified by the Turks, so as never to be captured again.
 The Sultan boasted that the fortress was impregnable, but during the Russo-Turkish War of 1787–1792 the Russian Army commander Alexander Suvorov successfully stormed it on 22 December 1790.
 Ottoman forces inside the fortress had the orders to stand their ground to the end, haughtily declining the Russian ultimatum.
 The defeat was seen as a catastrophe in the Ottoman Empire, while in Russia it was glorified in the country's first national anthem, Let the thunder of victory sound!.